awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ReleaseVersion`  <a name="cfn-eks-nodegroup-releaseversion"></a>
-The AMI version of the Amazon EKS\-optimized AMI to use with your node group \(for example, `1.14.7-YYYYMMDD`\)\.
+The AMI version of the Amazon EKS optimized AMI to use with your node group \(for example, `1.14.7-YYYYMMDD`\)\.
 By default, the latest available AMI version for the node group's current Kubernetes version is used\.
-For more information, see [Amazon EKS\-Optimized Linux AMI Versions](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html) in the *Amazon EKS User Guide*\.
+For more information, see [Amazon EKS optimized Linux AMI Versions](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html) in the *Amazon EKS User Guide*\.
 Changing this value triggers an update of the node group if one is available\.
 However, only the latest available AMI release version is valid as an input\.
 You cannot roll back to a previous AMI release version\.
 *Required*: No
 *Type*: String